-The iPhone Night mode is like a shiny new toy.
+Night mode on an iPhone 11 or iPhone 12 is like a shiny new toy.
 After some experimenting with it, collect your best Night mode photos into one album.
 Then, using the Motif app, quickly feature them in a cohesive photo book.
 The Motif app allows you to design a photo book on an iPhone in six simple steps.
 When the book arrives at your door, relive those special memories instantly and savor the night forever.

 What did you think of this article?